 Prevents MS – Multiple Sclerosis

 Exposure to sunlight improves fertility and also increases the length of fertility.
 People who have less amount of serotonin and high amount of melatonin, have issues with fertility.
 Study shows that women who are exposed to less amount of sunlight reach menopause 7 to 9 years earlier than women who are exposed to sunlight.
-High amount of serotonin also helps in secretion of testosterone in men and boosts fertility in men too.
+A high amount of serotonin also helps in the secretion of testosterone in men and boosts fertility in men too.

 Prevents problems relating to periods in women